maarten-pennings/6502/1clock/README.md

 ![Schematic manual stepping](manual.jpg)

 Note that the 74279's control signals are low active, so the double throw switch has its common to ground and the NO (normally open) and NC (normally closed) pulled-high.
-Also note that the normally closed is connected to the latch, so that in idle position, the output (Q) is high.
+Also note that the normally closed is connected to the _set_ of the latch, so that in switch idle position, the latch output (Q) is high.
 The reason for this is that the 6502 does not survive long _low_ periods of the clock.

 The above circuit replaces the Nano in the schematic of [1.3.1.](#131-Clock---Nano---wiring) and I have added LEDs on _all_ address pins.
 This is the resulting breadboard.
 The top-right shows the single-step micro switch circuit.
 The top-left shows NE555 based clocking circuit from the [next](#15-Clock---NE555) section.